temporalio/sdk-python/README.md

 Data converters are used to convert raw Temporal payloads to/from actual Python types.
 A custom data converter of type `temporalio.converter.DataConverter` can be set via the `data_converter` client parameter.
-Data converters are a combination of payload converters and payload codecs.
-The former converts Python values to/from serialized bytes, and the latter converts bytes to bytes (e.g. for compression or encryption).
+Data converters are a combination of payload converters, payload codecs, and failure converters.
+Payload converters convert Python values to/from serialized bytes.
+Payload codecs convert bytes to bytes (e.g. for compression or encryption).
+Failure converters convert exceptions to/from serialized failures.

 The default data converter supports converting multiple types including: